Chihui8199/CZ4031-Project-1/README.md

 # CZ4031-DBMS-Group-37
 Project repository for CZ4031 Database System Design

-This project repository contians our design and implementation of a database management system, which includes the storage and indexing components.
+This project repository contains our design and implementation of a database management system, which includes the storage and indexing components.
 The underlying data structure of the indexing component is a B+ Tree and the entire system was developed using Java.